AIAUSA/goaia-home/_content/aia-swimming-1.md

     subtext: ''
   - template: text
     block: text
-    content: With many options we can cater to the needs and desires of your group to help them reach new levels of teamwork.
+    content: "##### With many options we can cater to the needs and desires of your group to help them reach new levels of teamwork."
     centered: false
   section_title: Book Now
 - template: three-columns